emildosen/beacon/docs/azure-deployment.md

 ```

 ::: danger Warning
 This deletes all resources in the resource group, including any data in the storage account.
-The app registration is **not** deleted automatically.
-Remove it manually from Entra ID if needed.
+The following are **not** deleted automatically and must be removed manually from Entra ID if needed:

+- App registration (multi-tenant, for client monitoring)
+- Admin app registration (single-tenant, for admin portal)
+- Security group ("Beacon Admins")
 :::